kubeflow/manifests/README.md

 ## Installation

-Starting Kubeflow 1.3, the Manifests WG provides two options for installing Kubeflow official components and common services with kustomize.
+Starting from Kubeflow 1.3, the Manifests WG provides two options for installing Kubeflow official components and common services with kustomize.
 The aim is to help end users install easily and to help distribution owners build their opinionated distributions from a tested starting point:

 1. Single-command installation of all components under `apps` and `common`
 2. Multi-command, individual components installation for `apps` and `common`